-Texas Senate panel OKs so-called sanctuary cities bill
+'Sanctuary cities' bill advances in Texas, despite outcry

 - Norwegian Air CEO pledges rock-bottom trans-Atlantic fares with his growing Boeing fleet

-Sen. Eddie Lucio, one of only two Democrats on the state affairs committee, said he has “moral” objections to the bill.

-“(This) undermines trust between police and immigrant communities.
-We risk further endangering women and children who fall prey to violence and extortion such as human trafficking,” Lucio said Thursday.
+The Texas Democratic Party accused Republicans of using the late hour to rush legislation that much of the state doesn’t want.
+The committee had scheduled a second meeting to discuss the bill after 8:30 a.m. on Friday, but canceled that after succeeding in voting overnight.

+“In the dead of the night, while the very families that will be targeted by this discriminatory legislation were asleep, Republicans voted to launch Trump’s deportation force agenda,” Manny Garcia, the party’s deputy executive director, said in a statement Friday.

-But the author of the bill, Republican state Sen. Charles Perry, said local authorities must enforce the law.
+Republican state Sen. Charles Perry said local authorities must enforce the law.

 “This is not a deportation bill, this is a rule-of-law bill,” Perry said.
 “We have almost a culture of contempt for federal immigration law.”

-Note: This story has been corrected to show that Manny Garcia is the Texas Democratic Party’s deputy executive director, not its executive director.